9 Strategic Actions to Take Now to Be a Thought Leader — and Become a Media Darling

 Know that when you make a prediction you’re intrinsically ahead of your time – and most likely will get disapproval and pushback.
 No worries.
 Time will bear you out.
 The important thing is to stand by your word, continue to accumulate evidence and keep touting your prediction during your media appearances.
 Thought leadership marketing is a process, not a one time event.

-Robert Reich, professor of public policy at UC Berkeley, often comments on political and social problems such as how public higher education is being starved which will result in a shrinking middle class.
+Robert Reich, former secretary of labor and professor of public policy at UC Berkeley, often comments on political and social problems such as how public higher education is being starved which will result in a shrinking middle class.
 His clearly expressed and statistically well-supported opinions are regularly heard on MSNBC and NPR.
 He’s a great example of someone who is personal, energetic, and captivating.
 I’m particularly endeared by how he bounces up when he can’t contain his energy as he delivers his message.

 Have you noticed how many people have written a manifesto?
 It’s kind of becoming de rigueur.
 But many aren’t worth reading.
 They are trite or light.
 Your audience wants to know not only what you believe, but what you believe in.
 They want a philosophy that dives into their deepest longings — things that they feel that haven’t been expressed directly in a way that they can understand.